-Silicon Graphics, SGI, the SGI logo, and IRIX are registered trademarks and CASEVision, NUMAlink, OpenMP, Performance Co-Pilot, ProDev, and SpeedShop are trademarks of Silicon Graphics, Inc.
+Silicon Graphics, SGI, the SGI logo, IRIX, and Origin are registered trademarks and Altix, CASEVision, NUMAlink, OpenMP, Performance Co-Pilot, ProDev, and SpeedShop are trademarks of Silicon Graphics, Inc., in the United States and/or other countries worldwide.

+Intel is a registered trademark of Intel Corporation.
 Kerberos is a trademark of Massachusetts Institute of Technology.
 Linux is a registered trademark of Linus Torvalds.
-MIPS is a trademark of MIPS Technologies, Inc. PostScript is a trademark of Adobe Systems, Inc. TotalView is a trademark of Etnus, Inc. UNICOS and UNICOS/mk are registered trademarks of Cray, Inc. UNIX is a registered trademark of the Open Group in the United States and other countries.
+MIPS is a registered trademark and MIPSpro is a trademark of MIPS Technologies, Inc., used under license by Silicon Graphics, Inc., in the United States and/or other countries worldwide.
+PostScript is a trademark of Adobe Systems, Inc. TotalView is a trademark of Etnus, LLC.
+UNICOS and UNICOS/mk are registered trademarks of Cray, Inc. UNIX is a registered trademark of the Open Group in the United States and other countries.